-- Inflation is basically a rise in prices.
+- Inflation is a situation of rising prices in the economy.

-- A more exact definition of inflation is a situation of a sustained increase in the general price level in an economy.
+- A more exact definition of inflation is a sustained increase in the general price level in an economy.
 Inflation means an increase in the cost of living as the price of goods and services rise.

 Inflation and value of money